Vlaka, Ravno

 Vlaka (Влака) is a village in the municipality of Ravno, Herzegovina-Neretva Canton, Federation of Bosnia and Herzegovina, Bosnia and Herzegovina.
-Prior the Bosnian war village belonged to municipality Trebinje, which is now in the Republika Srpska.
+Prior to the Bosnian war village belonged to the municipality Trebinje, which is now in the Republika Srpska.

 History

-Until the signing of the Dayton Peace Agreement, village was part of the then municipality of Trebinje, which became part of the Republika Srpska.
+Until the signing of the Dayton Peace Agreement, the village was part of the then municipality of Trebinje, which became part of the Republika Srpska.

 Demographics

 According to the 2013 census, its population was 9, all Serbs.